aditya-git16/circ-test/README.md

       * Implemented by combining a set with a queue
     * hash-consing machinery
   * `examples/circ.rs`
-    * This is the entry point to the zokrates copiler
+    * This is the entry point to the zokrates compiler

 ## Backends